lee-zhg/create-k8s-cluster/README.md

 ## Target Audience
 - Developers interested in Machine Learning with little or no practical experience with the topic
-- Developers that want to have complete code examples to showcase understanding of Machine Learning, and how to integerate insights into applications.
+- Developers that want to have complete code examples to showcase understanding of Machine Learning, and how to integrate insights into applications.
 - Developers that are too busy and need to use and apply best practices around Machine Learning today.

 ## Outcomes